Nuclear Power: Exclusive, Risky Bet for Leaders

 Costs The linear processing leads to inevitably increasing multidimensional costs at both ends of the line:

-*Downstream the line, the waste streams from the used-up fuels contain as much matter as the fuel and must go somewhere.
-And so must the inevitable consequences of an ever more complex industry to deal with not only management of the extremely dangerous waste and pollution, but also accidents, nuclear weapons, and waste on drift amongst terrorists and war lords.
+*Downstream the line, the waste streams from the used-up fuels must go somewhere.
+And so must the inevitable consequences of an ever more complex industry to deal with not only management of the extremely dangerous waste and pollution, but also accidents, nuclear weapons, and ‘nuclear-waste on drift’ amongst terrorists and war lords.
 Which creates inevitably increasing costs from myriad ecological and social impacts as a hand-over to future generations.
 For eternal times.
-See more about that particular aspect further down.
+And, not to forget, costs for geopolitical tensions from it all including, for instance, the policing of Iran’s relationship to nuclear power.

-So, since there are no possible private market solutions, the remaining option for politics is precisely what we see in for instance Sweden today.
-Some politicians, for the sake of their indivual short term interests, attempt to deceptively force all grassroots to pay the full cost for the linear fuel management.
-Which, in a recent political declaration from the government, is called “a bank-guarantee”.
-And the public doesn’t see the inevitable consequences coming, would it all expand from costly and meaningless debates and political decisions, to much more costly failures of as meaningsless investments paid by the public.
-Many people may be lulled astray by the political reductionist rhetoric, where the arguments about relatively “foreseeable and safe nuclear energy” are simply flawed.
+In spite of the escalating costs for technical fixes as new problems pop up, statistics tell us that destructive mishaps will happen, no matter how hard we try to compensate for the inevitably worsening damages following the linear fuel management.
+No insurance company will ever be able to, and therefor naturally refrain from, insuring this linear processing of nuclear fuels.
+So, in Sweden for instance, the Government is now talking about “bank-guarantees” behind escalation of nuclear power, a deceptive way of sweeping costs for all citizens under the carpet.
+Since there are no possible private market solutions, the remaining option for politics is precisely what we now see. in for instance Sweden today.
+Some politicians, for the sake of their indivual interests, attempt to deceptively force all citizens to pay the full cost for the linear fuel management.
+And many people with other jobs, don’t see the inevitable consequences coming, would it all expand from costly and meaningless debates and political decisions, to much more costly failures of meaningsless investments “guaranteed by the government”.

 SP 1: Uranium mining, with increasing concentrations of various isotopes at the site of mining.
 Like with the other SPs, this first step of the fuel cycle naturally will get even worse, if we were to increase such mining.
 Which is necessary if Nuclear would ever have any role to play in the future global energy-mix.
 Say that we would use nuclear to replace 50% of the world’s current fossil fuel use.
 That would imply to expand our current use of nuclear by a factor of at least 7.
 (Which, inherently, also implies an expanding dependency of purchase from dictators, see social boundary conditions below).
 How many of the nuclear proponents are aware of this?
 How many of them have calculated the uranium reserves in this context and compared the results with other energy options and their scalability within sustainability constraints?
 Many scientists have shown, independently of each other, that such calculations alone show that nuclear energy has no place in our attempts to manage climate change.